fission-codes/spec/dialog/pomo_db/pomo_flow.md

 # Abstract

-This document provides a recommendation for implementing Dialog's query engine in terms of a dataflow based runtime.
+This document describes PomoFlow, a dataflow runtime for PomoDB.
 This design is especially suited for incrementalizing programs to efficiently compute over deltas to the input EDB.

 # 1. Introduction